jh-488/Edrys_Code_Editor/README.md

 ## Differences from the original Editor

-1. The client can now connect to a server running on localhost and send the code and port name to the server (When the "Run Code" button is clicked)
+1. The client can now connect to a server running on localhost and send the code to the server (When the "Run Code" button is clicked)

 ```js
 {